quanticsoul4772/zendesk-ai-integration/WEBHOOK_SETUP.md

 - Check firewall settings and network rules
 - Ensure your server is handling POST requests properly

+### Module Import Errors

+If you encounter module import errors:
+1. Make sure you're running the application from the project root directory
+2. Check that your virtual environment is activated
+3. Verify that all required packages are installed: `pip install -r requirements.txt`

 ## Security Considerations

 - Always use HTTPS for your webhook endpoint
 - Regularly rotate your webhook secret key
 - Use IP whitelisting if your Zendesk instance has fixed IP addresses
 - Monitor webhook activity for unauthorized access attempts
+- Consider rate limiting for protection against DoS attacks